14shreyas04/Phishing-URL-Detection/README.md

 ✅ Classifies the URL as malicious or benign

-✅ Model saved using Pickle
+✅ Model saved using keras

 ✅ Easy to deploy locally or on Streamlit Cloud